 What Is the Best Food for Baby Ducks?

-Baby ducks aren’t especially fussy eaters and will happily tuck into your adult duck food but this often fails to give them the nutrition they need to grow into healthy adults.
+Baby ducks aren’t especially fussy eaters and will happily tuck into your adult duck food, but this often fails to give them the nutrition they need to grow into healthy adults.

 There are some multi-purpose feeds around, like Purina’s duck feed pellets which are “formulated to meet the niacin requirements of growing and laying ducks” and contain both probiotics and prebiotics.
+These feeds are also fantastic options.

 What Treats Can You Give Baby Ducks?